openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

    -  This configuration is typically not tested.
    -  The disks could be unrecognized.

--  Support for SATA port multipliers is inconsistent across Open ZFS platforms
+-  Support for SATA port multipliers is inconsistent across OpenZFS platforms

    -  Linux drivers generally support them.